openshift/training/beta-3-setup.md

 available in a registry or something already written and built in-house.

 This is really powerful.
 We will explore using "arbitrary" docker images later.

+### Quota Enforcement
+Since we know we can run a pod directly, we'll go through a simple quota enforcement exercise.
+The following JSON will attempt to create four instances of the "hello-openshift" pod.
+It will fail when it tries to create the fourth, because the quota on this project limits us to three total pods.

 ## Adding Nodes
 It is extremely easy to add nodes to an existing OpenShift environment.
 Return